chrisgleissner/loom-webflux-benchmarks/README.md

 ### 10k-vus-and-rps-get-movies

-Like the earlier scenario, but 10 virtual users and requests per second.
+Like the previous scenario, but 10 virtual users and requests per second.

 #### Virtual Threads (Tomcat)